 Dry eye syndrome is an eye condition that affects many people, whether they wear contact lenses or not.
 However, those who do wear regular contacts often have more troubles because traditional lenses block the eye’s access to the open air.

 Those with dry eye syndrome have eyes that feel dry, scratchy, and may be more prone to redness.
-Specific reasons for dry eye can vary, so it is important to see your Thornton Eye Doctor in order to pinpoint your specific issue and find out whether wearing contact lenses for dry eye is an option for you.
+Specific reasons for dry eye can vary, so it is important to see your optometrist in order to pinpoint your specific issue and find out whether wearing contact lenses for dry eye is an option for you.

 There are many different types of contact lenses that optometrists recommend in order to reduce dry eye syndrome symptoms.
 Some of these include

 - Bausch + Lomb Ultra – contact lenses made from silicone hydrogel, and are designed to hold moisture to your eyes for up to 16 hours

 - Coopervision Proclear – made from a hydrogel material high in water, and recommended for up to 12 hours.
 These are also available for those who suffer from astigmatism, or who need bifocal contact lenses

 - Extreme H2O – A high water contact lens available in weekly or two-week disposables

 If high water content contact lenses are not enough to ward off your dry eye symptoms, there are two other options you may want to consider: scleral contact lenses or ortho-k contact lenses.